-Improve Your Property Both Beautifully and Safely
+Improve Your Property's Beauty Safely

 An underground utility line is damaged once every six minutes nationwide because someone decided to dig without first calling 811.
-Digging without knowing the approximate location of underground utility lines can result in damage to gas, electric, communications, water and/or sewer lines, and can result in service disruptions, serious injuries and costly repairs.
+Digging without knowing the approximate location of underground utility lines can result in damage to gas, electric, communications, water and/or sewer lines, and can result in service disruptions, serious injuries, and costly repairs.

 The information below will help you conduct your yard work and home improvement projects safely to you, your family and your neighbors.